Access to Information and Privacy (ATIP) Services

 All online application services will be unavailable on Saturday, October 3, 2020 from 7 am to 3 pm (ET).
 During this planned system maintenance exercise, websites will remain active for information purposes.

-The mandate of the Information and Privacy Rights Administration Office (IPRA) — otherwise known as the ATIP Office — is to administer the Access to Information Act and the Privacy Act.
-IPRA also ensures that legislative and central agency policies and procedures are respected on behalf of Industry Canada.
+The mandate of the Access to Information and Privacy (ATIP) Services—otherwise known as the ATIP Office—is to administer the Access to Information Act and the Privacy Act.
+IPRA also ensures that legislative and central agency policies and procedures are respected on behalf of Innovation, Science and Economic Development Canada.

 The Privacy Act is intended to protect the privacy of individuals with respect to personal information about themselves held by a government institution and to provide individuals with a right of access to their personal information.
 This Act provides individuals with a basic right to know why their information is collected by the government, how it will be used, how long it will be kept and to whom access will be provided.
 In addition, under this Act, individuals are entitled to request a correction of the personal information where the person believes there is an error or omission.

-This section outlines Industry Canada's ATIP services, identifies contacts, downloadable request forms and other related information.
+This section outlines Innovation, Science and Economic Development Canada's ATIP services, identifies contacts, downloadable request forms and other related information.